March 18, 2026

 The best objection strategy is to address common objections proactively during the discovery call before the prospect raises them.
 When you say "I know a lot of people in your position are skeptical about ROI timelines — let me show you specifically how we measure that" before they object to ROI, you remove the objection from the table entirely.

 Identify your three most common objections.
 Build a sentence that acknowledges each one proactively into your standard discovery call flow.
-You will encounter them less frequently — and when you do, you'll have already planted the seed of your reframe.
+You will encounter them less frequently — and when you do, you will have already planted the seed of your reframe.

 Objection Handling Is a Skill You Build Over Time

 Even with a perfect script, objection handling improves with repetition and reflection.
-After every lost deal, identify which objection you couldn't overcome — and refine your response.
+After every lost deal, identify which objection you could not overcome — and refine your response.
 After every won deal, identify what you said that moved the prospect past their resistance — and systematize it.

 Community & Training